unosquare/ffmediaelement/README.md

 ## Features Overview
 FFME is a close drop-in replacement for <a href="https://msdn.microsoft.com/en-us/library/system.windows.controls.mediaelement(v=vs.110).aspx">Microsoft's WPF MediaElement Control</a>.
 While the standard MediaElement uses DirectX (DirectShow) for media playback, FFME uses <a href="http://ffmpeg.org/">FFmpeg</a> to read and decode audio and video.
 This means that for those of you who want to support stuff like HLS playback, or just don't want to go through the hassle of installing codecs on client machines, using FFME *might* be the answer.

+FFME implements additional improvements over the standard MediaElement such as:
+- Asynchronous and synchronous frame scrubbing
+- Fast media seeking
+- Frame-by-frame seeking
-FFME implements additional improvements over the standard MediaElement such as asynchronous frame scrubbing, media properties such as Position, NaturalDuration, SpeedRatio, and Volume (among others) are exposed as dependency properties, frame-by-frame seeking, and finally, FFME provides additional and extended media events -- all in a self-contained assebly (dll).
+- Media properties such as Position, NaturalDuration, SpeedRatio, and Volume (among others) are exposed as dependency properties
+- Additional and extended media events

+-- all in a self-contained assebly (dll).

 ### Known Limitations
 *Your help is welcome!*